jaimealbapastor/autonomous-gardener/Reports/Brice/Séance 15.md

 Firstly I re-built one size of the box and I thought about put some holes to link the stepper and enter the electronics inside the box.

-Joined the box's sides
+After this, I joined the box's sides.

-Print the link again for the extremity of the endless screw
+I printed the link again for the extremity of the endless screw to put in the frame and allows a better set of the screw.

-Cut the stems to have the right size with the box
+Then, I cutted the stems to have the right size in the box.

-I joined some squares to put in the frame.
+I set some squares to put in the frame and allows a nice fixation.

 ![img](../../Documentation/Images/Drillingsystem16.jpeg)